Claiming the Federal Adoption Tax Credit for 2012

 How much, if any, of the adoption tax credit a parent will receive depends on their federal income tax liability in 2012 (and the next five years).
 In one year, taxpayers can use as much of the credit as the full amount of their federal income tax liability, which is the amount on line 46 of the Form 1040 less certain other credits (see Child Tax Credit below).
 Even those who normally get a refund may still have tax liability and could get a larger refund with the adoption tax credit.
 Taxpayers have six years (the year they first claimed the credit plus five additional years) to use the credit.

 People who do not have federal income tax liability will not benefit.
-We encourage them to claim the credit and carry it forward to future years since the credit may become refundable again in the future.
+We encourage them to file a Form 8839 to document the credit.
+They can then carry the credit forward to future years since the credit may become refundable again in the future or their tax situation may change.
 (If your tax preparer wants to charge you extra to file the Form 8839 and you won't benefit at all with your 2012 taxes, you might want to wait and amend your taxes if the credit is ever made refundable.)

 Below are a couple of examples of how the tax credit might benefit families who finalized adoptions in 2012 (these are simplified examples, which do not take into account the Child Tax Credit explained below).